skillrepos/k8s-dev-v2/codespace-labs.md

  See if you can identify the different services and deployments in the file.

  No changes need to be made.
- Return to this tab when done.
+ Return to this doc when done.

 2. We’re going to deploy these into Kubernetes into a namespace.
 Take a look at the current list of namespaces and then let’s create a new namespace to use.